Wednesday, October 26, 2011

 Last weekend, Isabelle was with Emma at a birthday party, so the rest of us decided to go out for dinner.
 We figured we'd go eat at Charanda's and that way Tiernan could see Jairo, too.

 We actually had a great dinner.
 The boys were great, Tiernan got to talk to Jairo, Jairo hung out with us, when he wasn't busy, and talked to us.
-Then as we were leaving, Tiernan went up from with Jairo.
+Then as we were leaving, Tiernan went up front with Jairo.

 As I walked up, I hear the 14 year old hooker, I mean, hostess, saying, "no way, that is not your kid!" and Jairo laughing saying, "yeah, he is."
-Manuel, and old friend who also works there, was trying to convince the girl, who just, omg, couldn't believe Jairo was old enough to have a 9 year old kid.
+Manuel, an old friend who also works there, was trying to convince the girl, who just, omg, couldn't believe Jairo was old enough to have a 9 year old kid.
 She still wasn't convinced, so with all of us standing up there, she looks at Tiernan and says, "ok, who's your dad?"

 Poor Tiernan.
 He looked back at Keith, looked at Jairo, kept going back and forth between them.
 You could feel the tension.
 It was so uncomfortable for everyone there.
 Jairo laughed and said, "seriously, he is my son."
 I finally chimed in and said, "yes, that is his son.
 For real."